dlecorre387/Pit-Topography-from-Shadows/README.md

 ![](https://github.com/dlecorre387/Pit-Topography-from-Shadows/blob/master/Apparent_Depth_Profile.png)

 **Figure 2** - Apparent depth (*h*) profile for the red version of the Mars Reconnaissance Orbiter (MRO) HiRISE image ESP_033342_1660 containing MGC<sup>3</sup> feature "APC071".

+## Citation Policy
+If you have used the PITS tool in your research, please cite the following:
+- Daniel Le Corre, David Mary, Nigel Mason, Jeronimo Bernard-Salas and Nick Cox, Automatically calculating the apparent depths of pits using the Pit Topography from Shadows (PITS) tool, RAS Techniques and Instruments, Volume 2, Issue 1, January 2023, Pages 492–509, https://doi.org/10.1093/rasti/rzad037

 ## Acknowledgements
 This project is part of the Europlanet 2024 RI which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871149.